vernjan/owasp-juice-shop/level4.md

 ## Steganography (Security through Obscurity)
 _Rat out a notorious character hiding in plain sight in the shop.
 (Mention the exact name of the character)_

-I have some experience with steganography, yet I was unable to crack this one.
-I miss a hint where to look, otherwise there is too many places.
+I have some experience with steganography, yet I was unable to crack this one without help.

-The character is hidden in one of the carousel images (`/#/about`).
+I was missing a hint where to look, otherwise there are too many places.

-The only clue is that just one of the carousel images is a PNG, others are JPGs.
+The character is hidden in one of the carousel images (`/#/about`) (_the only clue is that just one of the carousel images is a PNG, others are JPGs_).

 This is the one:

 ![](misc/5.png)

 Nothing suspicious on the first sight.
 You need a tool to extract the hidden data.
-The usual problem is that you don't know which one ...
+The usual problem is that you don't know which tool is the right one ...

-I standard utilities such as
+I tried, with no luck, standard utilities such as:
 - `strings`
 - `exiftool`
 - `identify -verbose`